Jacarte/jacarte.github.io/_posts/2019-19-02-SurveyOnFuzzing.md

 layout: post
 title: Fuzzing Survey.
 date: 2019-02-19 13:32:20 +0300
 description: Fuzzing is an automated technique for software testing.
-I felt overwhelmed when i started reading about it ... a lot of fuzzing approaches, concepts, ideas, classifications.
-I will try to put in this blog entry some of the basics ideas about fuzzing and state of the art fuzzers, as well as pros and cons of those fuzzers and techniques to solve specific fuzzers problems.
+I will try to put in this blog entry some of the basics ideas about fuzzing, as well as pros and cons of some fuzzers and techniques to face specific issues.

 img: virus.png # Add image post (optional)

 fig-caption: # Add figcaption (optional)
 tags: [Fuzzing, Angora, AFL, Java]
+comments: true
 ---

 Fuzzing is an automated technique for software testing.
-I felt overwhelmed when I started reading about it, a lot of fuzzing testers, concepts, ideas, classifications.
-I will try to put in this blog entry some of the basics ideas about fuzzing and state of the art fuzzers, as well as pros and cons of those fuzzers and techniques to solve specific fuzzers problems.
+I will try to put in this blog entry some of the basics ideas about fuzzing, as well as pros and cons of some fuzzers and techniques to face specific issues

 Let see some literature definitions to define fuzzing: